 Behavior problems.
-Parental rejection and other forms of interpersonal rejection also appear to be major predictors of almost all forms of behavior problems, including conduct disorder, externalizing behavior, delinquency, and adult criminality.
-Cross-cultural findings that support this conclusion come from Bahrain (Al-Falaij, 1991), China (Chen, Rubin, & Li, 1997), Croatia (Ajdukovic, 1990), Egypt (Salama, 1984), England (Farrington & Hawkins, 1991; Maughan, Pickles, & Quinton, 1995), India (Saxena, 1992), and Norway (Pedersen, 1994), among others.
-Studies also support this conclusion among American ethnic groups, including African Americans, Asian Americans, European Americans, and Hispanic Americans (Chen et al., 1998; Marcus & Gray, 1998; Rothbaum & Weis, 1994; Whitbeck, Hoyt, & Ackley, 1997).
-Finally, a number of longitudinal studies in the U.S. (Ge, Best, Conger, & Simon, 1996; Loeber & Stouthamer-Loeber, 1986; Simons, Robertson, & Downs, 1989), and globally (Chen et al., 1997) show that parental rejection tends to precede the development of most of these behavior problems.
+As we said above, parental rejection and other forms of interpersonal rejection appear to be major predictors of almost all forms of externalizing problems, including conduct disorder, delinquency, and adult criminality.
+Cross-cultural findings that support this conclusion come from Bahrain, China, Croatia, Egypt, England, India, and Norway, among many others.
+Studies also support this conclusion among American ethnic groups, including African Americans, Asian Americans, European Americans, and Hispanic Americans.
+Finally, a number of longitudinal studies in the U.S. (Ge, Best, Conger, & Simon, 1996; Loeber & Stouthamer-Loeber, 1986; Simons, Robertson, & Downs, 1989), and globally (Chen et al., 1997) show that parental rejection tends to precede the development of most of these externalizing problems.